elliotwutingfeng/ipcrypt-std.github.io/www/pages/about.md

 IPCrypt operates by converting IP addresses to a 16-byte representation and then applying cryptographic operations:

-1. **IP Address Conversion**: Both IPv4 and IPv6 addresses are converted to a standard 16-byte format
+1. **IP Address Conversion**: Both IPv4 and IPv6 addresses are converted to a standard 16-byte format (except for ipcrypt-pfx which maintains native sizes)
-2. **Encryption**: The 16-byte representation is encrypted using one of three modes:
+2. **Encryption**: The address is encrypted using one of four modes:
    - **ipcrypt-deterministic**: Using AES-128 as a single-block operation
+   - **ipcrypt-pfx**: Using dual AES-128 for prefix-preserving encryption
    - **ipcrypt-nd**: Using KIASU-BC with an 8-byte tweak
    - **ipcrypt-ndx**: Using AES-XTS with a 16-byte tweak
-3. **Output**: Deterministic produces 16 bytes, nd produces 24 bytes (16 + 8 tweak), ndx produces 32 bytes (16 + 16 tweak)
+3. **Output**: Deterministic produces 16 bytes, pfx maintains native sizes (4 bytes for IPv4, 16 for IPv6), nd produces 24 bytes (16 + 8 tweak), ndx produces 32 bytes (16 + 16 tweak)

 ## Encryption Modes Explained